-You can ask for a Provider and Pharmacy Directory by calling Member Services at 1-855-878-1784 (TTY 711), Monday through Friday from 8 a.m. to 8 p.m. local time.
+You can ask for a Provider and Pharmacy Directory by calling Member Services at 1-855-878-1784 (TTY: 711).
 You can also see the Provider and Pharmacy Directory at www.myamerigroup.com/TXmmp or download it from this website.

-The Provider and Pharmacy Directory also gives you the provider's address, phone number and office hours, if the provider is accepting new patients, if the location is accessible to people with disabilities, and if the provider has received cultural competency training.
+The Provider and Pharmacy Directory also lists the provider's address, phone number, office hours, if the provider is accepting new patients, if the location is accessible to people with disabilities, and if the provider has received cultural competency training.